9th September 2020

 In 1952 an intriguing illustration of a “Embassy vacuum flask” appears.
 It seems to show the word Embassy in block script within a hexagon shape.
 Was this variation of the logo the same as appears on some cards of buttons?

 This block script is actually the original from the 1930s.
 Why did they return to it?
 Why were there several variations?
 Probably they all date from around 1952 until 1958.
 In 1958 Coles bought the Dicken’s chain of grocery stores to transition from variety stores to supermarkets, just behind Woolworths who done so in 1957.
-From now the Embassy branding was used for a multitude of groceries, clothing, toys, household items, etc.
+From then the Embassy branding was used for a multitude of groceries, clothing, toys, household items, etc.

 It is worth pointing out that these buttons were distributed by Coles, not manufactured by them.
 The button designs indicate that General Plastics was the original supplier.
-From 1957 General Plastics was merging into G.Herring (Beutron).
-The shape of the cards changed as a result.
+Around 1958 General Plastics copied the feature of added cotton that G. Herring had been using on their own cards since 1949, and the shape of the Embassy cards changed as a result.
 The corners are no longer rounded, and the waist, to allow the 6ft. of matching thread to be wound on, appears.
-This is the style of cards used for Beutron buttons since 1949.
 Along with these changes, printed pricing appeared on the cards for the first time.

 1959-1970